-Project I from approximately SR-57 to SR-55 will add one westbound general purpose lane from northbound SR-57 connector to westbound SR-91 connector, and one eastbound general purpose lane between SR-57 and SR-55.
+Project I from approximately SR-57 to SR-55 will add one westbound general-purpose lane from northbound SR-57 connector to westbound SR-91 connector, and one eastbound general-purpose lane between SR-57 and SR-55.
 The project is divided into three segments as described below.

-This project from SR-55 to Lakeview Avenue will realign the westbound onramp to direct traffic to westbound SR-91.
+Segment 1: This project from SR-55 to Lakeview Avenue (approximately 1.4 miles) will realign the westbound on-ramp to direct traffic to westbound SR-91.
 This project will replace the Lakeview Avenue Bridge that will feature a new on-ramp from the Lakeview Avenue Bridge connecting directly to southbound SR-55 to increase freeway capacity and improve traffic operations in the Anaheim area.

-This project from La Palma Avenue to SR-55 will add an eastbound general purpose lane on SR-91 between La Palma Avenue and SR-55 (approximately 2.3 miles) and include bridge replacements at Glassell Street/ Kraemer Boulevard and Tustin Avenue to increase freeway capacity and reduce congestion in the cities of Anaheim and Fullerton.
+Segment 2: This project from La Palma Avenue to SR-55 will add an eastbound general-purpose lane (approximately 2.7 miles) on SR-91 between La Palma Avenue and SR-55 and include bridge replacements at Glassell Street/ Kraemer Boulevard and Tustin Avenue to increase freeway capacity and reduce congestion in the cities of Anaheim and Fullerton.

-This project from Acacia Street to La Palma Avenue will add a fourth general purpose lane on westbound SR-91 from the northbound SR-57 SR-91. westbound make improvements to the weave from westbound SR-91 to northbound and southbound SR-57, and replace the bridge at La Palma Avenue to enhance westbound operations on increase overall freeway capacity, and reduce congestion in the cities of Anaheim and Fullerton.
+Segment 3: This project from Acacia Street to La Palma Avenue will add a fourth general-purpose lane (approximately 1.7 miles) on westbound SR-91 from the northbound SR-57 to westbound SR-91, make improvements to the weave from westbound SR-91 to northbound and southbound SR-57, and replace the bridge at La Palma Avenue to enhance westbound operations on increase overall freeway capacity, and reduce congestion in the cities of Anaheim and Fullerton.